 It is very hard work for a small group of volunteers to raise sufficient funds to cover the expenses of the branch.

-If you can help in any way, please let us know by calling us on 01494 448849 or by email on firstname.lastname@example.orgCan you help the branch in any other way?
+We need someone willing to help with fundraising and think of new ways of fundraising for the branch.
+If you can help in any way, please let us know by calling us on 01494 448849 or by emailing us at firstname.lastname@example.org

 - top loading wire cat carriers